Questions institutional investors should ask when considering an investment management partner

 A good diligence process includes a review of manager documents and policies to gain an understanding of operations, valuation policy, lifecycle of a trade, IT infrastructure and compliance.
 Once the team understands the basic operating setup, it should conduct meetings with key personnel including the chief financial officer (CFO), chief compliance officer (CCO), chief operating officer (COO) and head of trading to determine the institutional quality of operations.
 The objective of these meetings is to ensure implementation of written policies, adequate internal controls and proper segregation of duties.

 The ODD team should study changes in assets under management, the ownership structure, key hires and departures, compensation structures, strategic plans and other material issues.
 Ask questions such as:

-- Are any of the terms in the offering memorandum outside industry standards?
+- Are any of the terms in the offering memorandum outside industry standard?

 - What are the details of key vendor relationships?

 A thorough examination includes a background check on the manager and key employees.
 Also, operational due diligence should not stop after the initial diligence.
 It should include an annual review plus ongoing monitoring of the manager, including an investigation of any updated documents, regulatory filings and audited financial statements.